The Square Cat: Articles

 Following this, a short tour was arranged featuring a repertory of plays drawn from the previous winter and summer season as well as a couple of new productions.

-The Birthday Party, had opened in the West End in 1958 and been a disaster closing after just eight performances.
+Most interesting of which was the debut play of a young playwright called Harold Pinter.
+The play, The Birthday Party, had opened in the West End in 1958 and been a disaster closing after just eight performances.

 Stephen Joseph knew of Pinter from his work at the Central School of Speech and Drama and he invited the aspiring playwright to come to Scarborough to direct the play himself; the only provisos being he had to draw the cast from the existing company and the production was to be in-the-round.
 Other than that, he had free rein.